 The PC shall work with other PeeringDB committees to ensure an equitable division of development resources in recognition of the volunteer efforts that are ensuring the daily operations.

-The PeeringDB Product Committee members serve a 2 years renewable term.
-Volunteers can submit their candidacy to the PeeringDB Board.
+The PeeringDB Product Committee members serve a 2 years renewable term, potential volunteers may submit their candidacy to the PeeringDB Board.
+The product committee will select their own Chair and Vice chair by simple majority vote.
 The Board may add or remove members at any time it deems necessary.